 Once you’ve made the fresh flat pho rice noodle sheets for the Hanoi style pho cuon recipe you can keep half the noodle sheets aside which you can later cut with a knife or scissors into thin 1cm strips of noodle for your Vietnamese pho noodle soup.

-They’re that easy to make.
-You can keep the noodles for the soup in a bowl in the fridge until your broth is ready.
-We’ll be posting a recipe for that, too, soon.
+You can keep the noodles for the soup in a bowl in the fridge until your pho broth is ready.
+We’ll be posting a oho soup recipe at some stage, too.

-Both of those can be made the same day as their dishes, however, this Vietnamese fresh rice noodle recipe, below, which we learnt to make at Red Bridge Cooking School in Hoi An, needs to be started the day before.
+Both of those can be made the same day, however, this Vietnamese fresh rice noodle recipe, which we learnt to make at the wonderful Red Bridge Cooking School in Hoi An, needs to be started the day before as you need to soak the rice in water overnight.

 PREPARING THE STEAMER TO MAKE PHO RICE NOODLES